sonalsannigrahi/Archers-Final/ClassSpecifications.md

 **Point Mass:** Object with mass and radius, unifrom gravity and collisions fully implemented

 **Rectangle:** Object defined by a centre of mass, height, width and angle.
-Uniform and black hole gravity implemented, inter-rectangle collisions not currently implemented.
+Uniform and black hole gravity implemented, air resistance implemented with torques. inter-rectangle collisions not currently implemented.

 For any object, the member function integrate recalculates its position.